basetenlabs/truss/docs/e2e.md

 ![Truss is a seamless bridge between model development and model deployment](assets/truss_unify.png)

-If you want to explore Truss end-to-end before using it for your own projects, follow along using [this notebook for deploying a Tensorflow model on AWS ECS](), which you can run locally or on Google Colab.

 ## Step 0: Build your model

 Truss is useful after you have a trained machine learning model that you are happy with and want to deploy.
 You can build a Truss from a pickled or otherwise saved model, or from an in-memory model.
 So to follow this guide, you will need **one** of the following: